 - 'Text messaging' covers a variety of systems and apps, including SMS, WhatsApp, Facebook Messenger and related formats.

-- All of these are covered by the Data Protection Act and overseen by the Information Commissioner.
+- All of these are covered by the Data Protection Act and the General Data Protection Regulation (GDPR), and overseen by the Information Commissioner.

-The GMC recognises that text messaging is convenient and can be effective, but warns doctors to take reasonable steps to make sure whichever communication they use is secure.
+The GMC expects doctors, wherever possible, to communicate with patients in a format that suits them and acknowledges that most communication methods pose some risk of interception.
+The GMC recognises text messaging is convenient and can be effective, but warns doctors to take reasonable steps to make sure whichever communication they use is secure.

-- Make sure patients have opted in to being contacted by text message.
-Providing the practice with a mobile phone number is not deemed consent for this purpose; a patient will have had to actively agree to receive texts, with this clearly marked in their records.
+- Providing the practice with a mobile phone number is not deemed consent for this purpose; a patient will have had to actively agree to receive texts, with this clearly documented in their records.

-- Patients should be able to opt out of the arrangement at any time.
+- Patients should be able to opt out of receiving texts at any time.

 - Keep in mind the potential pitfalls of communicating via text message - for example, a family member accessing the patient's unlocked mobile phone, or the phone being passed on, sold or stolen and ending up in the possession of someone else.